 The closing or settlement process finalizes the real estate transaction, making it official.

-Here are key things to expect on closing day for a real estate purchase in Ontario:
+Here are the key things to expect on closing day for a real estate purchase in Ontario:

 - Legal review – The buyer’s and seller’s lawyers will review the final statement of adjustments and closing documents.